eric-tang40/wordle_project/FINAL.md

 **DURING PROGRAMMING:**
   - We added a number of booleans (is_word, won, game_over) that we used to display the messages (and determine when they should go away).
   - We decided to make the keyboard three Grids (which are associated with each row), and have the letters be strings taken from a String array.
 This was easier and more efficient than creating an entirely new Keyboard class.
+  - We no longer tried to make the keyboard accessible through mouseClicked.